tjnull/TJ-OPT/README.md

 # Feedback, Suggestions and Contributions

 This template is just the beginning; there's always room to add new tips, resources, or guides for others to benefit from.
 If you have any suggestions or ideas you'd like to see included, please feel free to submit an issue in the repository.

+# Credit
+k3nundrum - For providing tips and guidance for enumerating SCCM